jckuester/awsrm/README.md

 **Note**: `awsls` output passes on profile and region information, so that `awsrm` knows for each resource in what account and region to delete it.

 Depending on the type of resource, deletion can take some time.
-For your convenience, this GIF runs faster than EC2 instances are actually terminated; the shell prompt shows the real execution times in seconds.
+This GIF runs faster than EC2 instances are actually terminated; the shell prompt shows the real execution times in seconds.

 ### Delete across multiple accounts and regions

-List all instances in the AWS accounts associated with profile `myaccount1` and `myaccount2` in both regions `us-west-2` and `us-east-1` and pipe the result to `awsrm`:
+List all instances with `awsls` in the AWS accounts associated with profile `myaccount1` and `myaccount2` in both regions `us-west-2` and `us-east-1` and pipe the result to `awsrm`:

     awsls -p myaccount1,myaccount2 -r us-west-2,us-east-1 instance | awsrm